 Alright, next challenge!
-Implement now in resize.c a program called resize that resizes 24-bit uncompressed BMPs by a factor of f.
-Your program should accept exactly three command-line arguments, per the below usage, whereby the first (f) must be a floating-point value in (0.0, 100.0], the second the name of the file to be resized, and the third the name of the resized version to be written.
+Implement now in resize.c a program called resize that resizes 24-bit uncompressed BMPs by a factor of n.
+Your program should accept exactly three command-line arguments, per the below usage, whereby the first (n) must be a positive integer less than or equal to 100, the second the name of the file to be resized, and the third the name of the resized version to be written.

-'''

-Usage: ./resize f infile outfile
+Usage: ./resize n infile outfile

-'''

-With a program like this, we could have created large.bmp out of small.bmp by resizing the latter by a factor of 4.0 (i.e., by multiplying both its width and its height by 4.0), per the below.
+With a program like this, we could have created large.bmp out of small.bmp by resizing the latter by a factor of 4 (i.e., by multiplying both its width and its height by 4), per the below.

-'''

-./resize 4.0 small.bmp large.bmp
+./resize 4 small.bmp large.bmp

-'''

 You're welcome to get started by copying (yet again) copy.c and naming the copy resize.c.
-But spend some time thinking about what it means to resize a BMP, particularly if f is in (0.0, 1.0).
-(You may assume that f times the size of infile will not exceed 2^{32} - 1.
-As for a value of 1.0 for f, the result should indeed be an outfile with dimensions identical to infile 's.)
-How you handle floating-point imprecision and rounding is entirely up to you, as is how you handle inevitable loss of detail.
+But spend some time thinking about what it means to resize a BMP.
+(You may assume that n times the size of infile will not exceed $2^{32} - 1$.)
 Decide which of the fields in BITMAPFILEHEADER and BITMAPINFOHEADER you might need to modify.
 Consider whether or not you'll need to add or subtract padding to scanlines.
+And be thankful that we don't expect you to support fractional n between 0 and 1!
+(As we do in the Hacker Edition!)
+But we do expect you to support a value of 1 for n, the result of which should be an outfile with dimensions identical to infile's.